harmen1994/orange-belt-test/NOTES.md

 ✅ ⛌ During initial set-up Husky went off, stating that I should fix prettier linting, this is why the second commit is not the 'exact' code base

 ## 🍅 Pomodoro 2
-🚧 Removed dead code, comments
+✅ Removed dead code, comments
 ✅ made enum of parsedStartingPosition keys in array

+## 🍅 Pomodoro 3
+- note: starting with inline technical debt